ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

  $ meanoftimedomainBodyAccstdZ                 : num  -0.826 -0.94 -0.98 -0.26 -0.23 ...

- - Names of the variables in data set can be seen by issuing command `> names(tData)`
+ - Names of the variables in data set are as below.
+Column 1 identifies subject (person making the activities), column 2 activity wuth it's name and last 66 columns from postion 3 to 68 are columns containing feature variables

 [1] "subjectid"                                    "activityname"
  [3] "meanoftimedomainBodyAccmeanX"                 "meanoftimedomainBodyAccmeanY"